AIIrondev/Chatsystem/README.md

 ### Linux

-I will User Ubuntu Server to Host the MongoDB and Website
+I will User Ubuntu Server to Host the MongoDB and Website as well as the api.
+For this pourpus i have build a tool to help you [Deployment Center](DeploymentCenter/README_DEPLOY.md).

+### Windows

+You can also do it on windows with the same tool but it can happen that you need to install and start mongodb extra.

 ### Database